 Skip to content

-The OPT Pack
+The Old Profanity Territory Pack

 WDFW Range Map

-In 2018, the OPT Pack formed in the NE Washington territory formerly occupied by the Profanity Peak wolves, who were killed by the state wildlife agency in 2017 for repeated predation on livestock.
-“OPT” stands for “Old Profanity Territory.”
+In 2018, the Old Profanity Territory (OPT) Pack formed in the NE Washington territory formerly occupied by the Profanity Peak wolves, who were killed by the state wildlife agency in 2016 for repeated predation on livestock.
 It is unknown whether these new wolves might have been remaining members of the Profanity Peak Pack, of which 3 yearlings likely survived at the end of 2017.

-Although wolves are an endangered species according to Washington law, under the Washington Wolf Plan and Wolf-Livestock Interaction Protocol, the state may kill wolves that are believed to be members of a pack that predates on livestock within a specified frequency and interval.
+Although wolves are an endangered species according to Washington law, under the Washington Wolf Plan and Wolf-Livestock Interaction Protocol, the state may kill wolves that are believed to be members of a pack that predate on livestock within a specified frequency and interval.

 Useful Links